panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 `Object.entries(colorsHex)` returns an array of key-value pairs extracted from the object.

-A Map, however, is iterable directly:
+A map, however, is iterable directly:

 ```javascript
 const colorsHexMap = new Map();